Mohsin-Braer/Infinity-Surveys/README.md

 # Infinity-Surveys

-Infinity Surveys is a peer evaluation tool that looks to streamline the peer assessment process for both the team member and the project lead/organizer by putting all necessary information into one place, complete with a backend database, and functioning frontend.
+Infinity Surveys is a peer evaluation software tool that looks to streamline the peer assessment process for both the team member and the project lead/organizer by putting all necessary information into one place, complete with a backend database, and functioning frontend.

 ### Project Objective ###